 The 7 Nm Navi architecture runs at mere 150Watts of power, making it one of the most power-efficient GPU.
 Overall, the Radeon RX 5600 XT provides the best bang for the buck for 4K gaming.

-The Nvidia GTX 1080 Ti is an outdated card in 2020, but in terms of performance, it stands right beside, if not above, the RTX 2070 Super.
+The Nvidia GTX 1080 Ti is an outdated card, but in terms of performance, it stands right beside, if not above, the RTX 2070 Super.

 Since it was Nvidia’s flagship GPU of the last generation, the build quality and specs are top-notch.
 The actual specs are comparable with the RTX 2080 TI.